 DIY Advent Calendar FAQs

 This is totally up to you and who you are making these for.
 If you’re doing a calendar full of activities for the entire family and your kids are mature enough to take turns punching out holes, do one.
-If you’re doing gifts and treats, I recommend making one per person so they each get their own.
+If you’re doing gifts and little treats, I recommend making one per person so they each get their own.
 That’s part of the fun of advent calendars!

 More Christmas Ideas